gbsr/chappy/README.md

 Chappy is a modern, full-stack chat application built with TypeScript, React, Express, and MongoDB.
 It features real-time messaging, user authentication, and channel-based communication.

 > ⚠️ **Note**: This project is currently in active development.
 Some features are still being implemented and bugs should be expected.
+>
+> Note that the connection string, jwt token and user password are invalidated, edit these with your own

 ## Features